di-sukharev/opencommit/README.md

 ### Switch to `@commitlint`

 OpenCommit allows you to choose the prompt module used to generate commit messages.
 By default, OpenCommit uses its conventional-commit message generator.
 However, you can switch to using the `@commitlint` prompt module if you prefer.
-This option lets you generate commit messages in respect with the local config.
+This option lets you generate commit messages using the local config.

 You can set this option by running the following command: